The First Nurse Featured on TED.com Launches Society For Nurse Entrepreneurs, Innovators

 To be 100% honest, I thought I wanted to be a lawyer.
 My mother was a nurse and my dad was a lawyer.

 I was applying to law school and at the time I was working on a Presidential campaign and the issue of healthcare was major.
 My mom flew out to visit me and when we were out to dinner and she said, “I really think you should be a nurse.”
 At the time, I remember thinking to myself, “Nursing is a really tough job.”
 I remember the hours that she worked but I also recognized there were very little appreciation and recognition for the work she did.
 And she said, “You’re very mission-driven and compassionate, you should be a nurse.”
 And I remember at the time when I was working on the Presidential campaign, I started to feel like, “How can I preach to the choir if I’m not a member of the choir?”

 I think that is where I changed my perception.
 It was such an important topic on the campaign, the access to care, the denial of care.
 I had heard stories of my mother’s patients dying because their insurance had been cut off.
 So, my ambition really came from that direction: if I really wanted to create change in an industry that could really impact the lives of others, becoming a nurse really was the front door.

-What did it mean for you to be the first nurse featured on TED Talks?
+What did it mean for you to be the first nurse featured on the main Ted.com platform?